KIT-Workflows/agentic-workflow-framework/README.md

 - `wf-tech-doc.md`: Technical documentation
 - `eng_directory_structure.txt`: Directory structure

-## Development

-The system supports development mode with auto-reload enabled.
-The server will automatically restart when code changes are detected.

 ## Notes

 - The server automatically finds an available port in the range 8001-8019